- Where and when?

-Once a week remains a good frequency after your first few lessons and the lessons can gradually be spread out further as you progress.
-Some people then continue with a monthly lesson or just come back for a refresher as and when they feel they need it.
+Once a week remains a good frequency after your first few lessons and the lessons can gradually then be spread out further.
+Some people then continue with a monthly or every 2-3 months lesson, or just come back for a refresher as and when they feel they need it.
 Once you’ve had some lessons you are likely to know what frequency and total number of lessons is right for you.

 In the back pain trial the lessons were spread out as two lessons per week for the first 6 weeks, then one lesson per week for 6 weeks, then one per fortnight for 8 weeks, and then one refresher lesson at 7 months and finally at 9 months (total of 24 lessons).